NickETH/autopkg/ReadMe.md

 * Python 2.7.x: [Download](https://www.python.org/downloads/)
 * 7zip: [Download](https://www.7-zip.org/)
 * Windows-Installer-SDK: [Download](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive), You have to select the version, that fits your OS.
+This is necessary for some of the MSI-related processors.
   * Download the webinstaller, choose a download directory and select at least: "MSI Tools" and "Windows SDK for Desktop C++ x86 Apps", (there will be some additional selections).
   * Then install at minimum: "Windows SDK Desktop Tools x86-x86_en-us.msi".
 If you know how to do it, an admin install will do.
   * Find the install location (Somewhere under C:\Program Files (x86)\Windows Kits\...)